-The \$830,000,000 State of Connecticut Special Tax Obligation Bonds, Transportation Infrastructure Purposes, 2022 Series A (the "2022 Series A Bonds"), and the \$313,490,000 State of Connecticut Special Tax Obligation Refunding Bonds, Transportation Infrastructure Purposes, 2022 Series B (the "2022 Series B Bonds," together with the 2022 Series A Bonds, the "2022 Series A and B Bonds"), are issuable only as fully registered bonds, without coupons, and, when issued, will be registered in the name of Cede & Co., as Bondowner and nominee for The Depository Trust Company ("DTC"), New York, New York.
-DTC will act as securities depository for the 2022 Series A and B Bonds.
-Purchases of the 2022 Series A and B Bonds will be made in book-entry form, in the denomination of \$5,000 or any integral multiple thereof.
-Purchasers will not receive certificates representing their interest in the 2022 Series A and B Bonds.
-So long as Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as defined herein) of the 2022 Series A and B Bonds.
+The \$875,000,000 State of Connecticut Special Tax Obligation Bonds, Transportation Infrastructure Purposes, 2023 Series A (the "2023 Series A Bonds"), and the \$349,005,000 State of Connecticut Special Tax Obligation Refunding Bonds, Transportation Infrastructure Purposes, 2023 Series B (the "2023 Series B Bonds," together with the 2023 Series A Bonds, the "2023 Series A and B Bonds"), are issuable only as fully registered bonds, without coupons, and, when issued, will be registered in the name of Cede & Co., as Bondowner and nominee for The Depository Trust Company ("DTC"), New York, New York.
+DTC will act as securities depository for the 2023 Series A and B Bonds.
+Purchases of the 2023 Series A and B Bonds will be made in book-entry form, in the denomination of \$5,000 or any integral multiple thereof.
+Purchasers will not receive certificates representing their interest in the 2023 Series A and B Bonds.
+So long as Cede & Co. is the Bondowner, as nominee for DTC, reference herein to the Bondowner or owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as defined herein) of the 2023 Series A and B Bonds.
 See "Book-Entry-Only System" herein.

-Principal of and interest on the 2022 Series A and B Bonds will be paid directly to DTC by U.S. Bank Trust Company, National Association, as Trustee and Paying Agent, so long as DTC or its nominee, Cede & Co., is the Bondowner.
-Interest on the 2022 Series A and B Bonds will be payable semiannually on January 1 and July 1 of each year, commencing July 1, 2023, as described herein.
+Principal of and interest on the 2023 Series A and B Bonds will be paid directly to DTC by U.S. Bank Trust Company, National Association, as Trustee and Paying Agent, so long as DTC or its nominee, Cede & Co., is the Bondowner.
+Interest on the 2023 Series A and B Bonds will be payable semiannually on January 1 and July 1 of each year, commencing July 1, 2024, as described herein.
 Disbursement of such payments to the Direct Participants is the responsibility of DTC and disbursement of such payments to the Beneficial Owners is the responsibility of the Direct and Indirect Participants, as more fully described herein.
 See inside front cover for maturities, interest rates and prices or yields.
-The 2022 Series A Bonds maturing on and after July 1, 2034 are subject to optional redemption on any date on or after January 1, 2033 as more fully described herein.
-The 2022 Series B Bonds are not subject to optional redemption.
+The 2023 Series A Bonds are subject to optional redemption as more fully described herein.
+The 2023 Series B Bonds are not subject to optional redemption.
 See "Optional Redemption" herein.

-The 2022 Series A and B Bonds will be issued on a parity with earlier series of Senior Bonds (as defined herein) issued by the State for the Infrastructure Program (as defined herein) under a Senior Indenture of Trust by and between the State and the Trustee, as supplemented and amended, and as further supplemented by the Supplemental Indenture for the 2022 Series A and B Bonds (as more fully described herein, the "Senior Indenture").
+The 2023 Series A and B Bonds will be issued on a parity with earlier series of Senior Bonds (as defined herein) issued by the State for the Infrastructure Program (as defined herein) under an Indenture of Trust by and between the State and the Trustee, as supplemented and amended, and as further supplemented by the Supplemental Indenture for the 2023 Series A and B Bonds (as more fully described and defined herein, the "Senior Indenture").
 See "Additional Bonds and Outstanding Bonds" and "Total Bonds Outstanding" herein.
-Senior Bonds, including the 2022 Series A and B Bonds, are special obligations of the State payable solely from the taxes and other revenues of the State pledged therefor.
+Senior Bonds, including the 2023 Series A and B Bonds, are special obligations of the State payable solely from the taxes and other revenues of the State pledged therefor.
 The Senior Bonds shall not be payable from nor charged upon any funds other than such pledged revenues, nor shall the State or any political subdivision thereof be subject to any liability thereon except to the extent of such pledged revenues.
-The issuance of Senior Bonds pursuant to the Indentures (as defined herein) shall not directly or indirectly or contingently obligate the State or any political subdivision thereof to taxes included in such pledged revenues) whatever therefor or to make any additional appropriations for their payment.
+The issuance of Senior Bonds pursuant to the Senior Indenture (as defined herein) shall not directly or indirectly or contingently obligate the State or any political subdivision thereof to levy or to pledge any form of taxation (except for taxes included in such pledged revenues) whatever therefor or to make any additional appropriations for their payment.